aholstenson/miio/README.md

 Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.
 These devices are commonly part of what Xiaomi calls the Mi Ecosystem which is branded as MiJia.

 `miio` is [MIT-licensed](LICENSE.md) and requires at least Node 6.6.0.

-**Note:** The master branch contains a larger rewrite of how devices are mapped.
+As the API is promise-based Node 8 is recommended to use `async` and `await` for simplified asynchronous handling.

-This library now uses [abstract-things](https://github.com/tinkerhub/abstract-things) as its base.
+**Note:** Since 0.15.0 this library has been rewritten to use [abstract-things](https://github.com/tinkerhub/abstract-things) as its base.
 The API of devices will have changed, and some bugs are to be expected.
-The documentation is currently out of date, but documentation for types and capabilities is [available for abstract-things](http://abstract-things.readthedocs.io/).

-Testing and feedback on the new API is welcome.
-Please open an issue if you find any issues with new mapping.
+Testing and feedback on the new API is welcome, please open issues as needed.

 ## Devices types